benyap/terraform-aws-modules/external-access/README.md

 ## Pre-requisites

-To apply this configuration, you require the following permissions:
+To apply this configuration, you require the following permissions on the IAM user used to run this configuration:

 ```json
 {